Pediatric Pneumonia Workup

 Because of the relatively low yield of cultures, more efforts are under way to develop quick and accurate serologic tests for common lung pathogens, such as M pneumoniae, Chlamydophila species, and Legionella.

-In a Finnish study, of 278 patients diagnosed with community-acquired pneumonia, a total of 24 (9%) confirmed diagnoses of Mycoplasma infection were made, all of which had positive results with IgM-capture test with convalescent-phase serum.[29]
-Acute and convalescent serum samples were collected and tested using enzyme immunoassay for M pneumoniae IgM and IgG antibodies.
-Nasopharyngeal aspirates were tested using PCR and cultured with a Pneumofast kit.
+In a Finnish study, of 278 patients diagnosed with community-acquired pneumonia, a total of 24 (9%) confirmed diagnoses of Mycoplasma infection were made, all of which had positive results with IgM-capture test with convalescent-phase serum.
+[35] Acute and convalescent serum samples were collected and tested using enzyme immunoassay for M pneumoniae IgM and IgG antibodies.
+Nasopharyngeal aspirates were tested using PCR and cultured with a Pneumofast Kit.

 Positive results were confirmed with Southern hybridization of PCR products and an IgM test with solid-phase antigen.
 Using an IgM-capture test in acute-phase serum, 79% of results were positive, 79% were positive using IgG serology, 50% positive using PCR, and 47% positive using culture.[29]

-The authors of this study concluded that IgM serologic studies for Mycoplasma infection were not only quick but also sensitive and were the most valuable tools for diagnosis of M pneumoniae infection in any age group.[29]
-IgM serology is much more sensitive than cold agglutinin assessments, which are more commonly used to aid in the diagnosis of Mycoplasma infection and which demonstrate positive results in only 50% of cases.
+The authors of this study concluded that IgM serologic studies for Mycoplasma infection were not only rapid but also sensitive and were the most valuable tools for diagnosis of M pneumoniae infection in any age group.
+[35] IgM serology is much more sensitive than cold agglutinin assessments, which are more commonly used to aid in the diagnosis of Mycoplasma infection and which demonstrate positive results in only 50% of cases.

-Chlamydophila and Legionella species can be grown by experienced microbiologists; however, serologic testing is also routinely performed to support or establish the diagnosis.
+Chlamydophila and Legionella species can be grown by experienced microbiologists.
+However, serologic testing is also routinely performed to support or establish the diagnosis.
 Similarly, lung infections caused by dimorphic fungi (eg, histoplasmosis) are more commonly diagnosed serologically.

 Inflammatory Markers